saanya/spybot/README.md

 - Ask general questions that could apply anywhere
 - Give vague but plausible answers
 - Listen carefully to gather location clues
-- Use `/loc` when confident about the location
+- Use `/word` when confident about the agent role
 - If there are 2 spies, coordinate but don't make it obvious

 ## 🤝 Contributing